 The Parish Council is not a statutory consultee and can only give a view: planning decisions are made by Kirklees Council or the Peak District National Park Authority.
 When deciding whether to support or object to a planning application, the Planning Committee can take account only of material planning considerations.

-Recently the Planning Committee, in support of the Parish Council's declaration of a Climate Emergency, has adopted the practice of commenting favourably on any applications which seriously address sustainability and to object to any application for larger developments which fail to address the issue fully.
+Recently the Planning Committee, in support of the Parish Council's declaration of a Climate Emergency, has adopted the practice of commenting favourably on aspects of applications which seriously address sustainability and to object to any application for larger developments which fail to address the issue fully.

 With regard to notifying the public of planning applications, Kirklees